 When most people think of computer animation they think of the neat special effects in blockbuster movies and the animated explanations of complex events on the nightly news, such as train accidents.
 Yes - 3D models are frequently used for those types of animations.
 But often these animations are pure visualizations where the dimensional accuracy of the objects is less important – as long as it looks good.

-Our brand of 3D scanning and modeling is more valuable when the quality of the models is critical, such as for museum objects, or military simulations, or for animating highly recognizable objects for tv commercials such as cars.
+Our brand of 3D scanning and modelling is more valuable when the quality of the models is critical, such as for museum objects, or military simulations, or for animating highly recognizable objects for tv commercials such as cars.
 These situations require accuracy and authenticity, which scanning provides, so the objects in the animations look as real as possible.
-Often real colors and textures are captured and applied to provide that much more realism.
+Often real colours and textures are captured and applied to provide that much more realism.

 We have created numerous 3D animations from our 3D scanned models for a wide variety of applications including illustrating complex medical procedures, forensic analysis, describing historic preservation sites, and even for Hollywood movies and commercials.

 Rendering is the process of creating a still image from a 3D model.
-High quality 2D renderings are often created from an existing 3D model that was originally captured for other purposes.
+High-quality 2D renderings are often created from an existing 3D model that was originally captured for other purposes.
 These renderings can be used for graphical presentations, marketing, and even websites.
 For instance, if a product designer has created a hand-carved physical model for reverse engineering purposes, he can also use that same digital file to create awesome 2D images of his product for marketing graphics.
 The great thing about a rendering created from a 3D model is that it is highly accurate and quick to render out multiple lighting and background states to create multiple renderings without staging new photography shoots.

 A Direct 3Dview is a fully-interactive real-time 3D presentation of a digital model in a virtual environment.
 This 3D model visualization can be displayed via a website, a PowerPoint, or even in a stand-alone format.
-The Direct 3Dview of your object can be used to create an on-line 3D catalog to allow web visitors to fully experience the product – virtually.
+The Direct 3Dview of your object can be used to create an online 3D catalogue to allow web visitors to fully experience the product - virtually.
 Another great application is for 3D proofs of concept for a new design or invention in a collaborative viewing environment.